Outdoor Adventure Activities

 Activities for various groups

-Many social and sporting clubs, youth groups, church groups, family groups, organisations supporting people with disabilities, and corporate groups visit us every year.
-These groups have many options, for example:
+Many social and sporting clubs, youth groups, church groups, family groups, organisations supporting people with disabilities, and corporate groups visit Allambee Camp every year.
+These groups have many options to choose from, for example:

 - Running their own program and their own group activities

-- Using the sports & recreation activities at any time and the pool in summer time
+- Using the sports & recreation facilities at any time as well as the pool in summer

-- Run group led camp activities following written procedures by camp
+- Group leaders to run selected camp activities following written procedures

 - Book Allambee Camp staff for the specialised activities

 Groups can use all sports & recreation activities free of charge.
 These include the adventure playground, swings, Ga Ga ball pit, springfree trampoline, slack line, volleyball, basketball, table tennis and other ball games.
-Also, the groups can use the group led camp activities free of charge such as the Initiative Course, Billy Carts, Bouldering Wall, Bushwalking tracks etc. Written instructions are supplied and camp staff will brief the leaders on arrival.
+Also, group leaders can run selected camp activities free of charge, this includes the Initiative Course, Billy Carts, Bouldering Wall, Bushwalking tracks etc. Written instructions are supplied and camp staff will brief the leaders on arrival.

 Groups can choose to book Allambee Camp staff for the specialised activities such as Giant Swing, Flying Fox, Vertical Challenge (high ropes), Dangle Duo (high ropes), Abseil Tree, Low Ropes Course and Archery.